SeaGL/seagl.github.io/attend/ephemeral.md

 SeaGL uses a chat system called [Matrix] to run our virtual conference.
 We've got things set up so Matrix is super easy to use for you - just follow these 3 steps.
 But if you _do_ run into any trouble, you can email <matrix-help@seagl.org> and we'll help you get it sorted out.
 TODO - possibly link to Kiwi IRC too.

-## Step 1 - get your 2022 attendee account
+## Step 1 - get your 2022 account

-The first step is to get a 2022 attendee account!
+The first step is to get a 2022 account!
 This won't require any of your personal information.
 Come back to this page after you're signed up.

 <div class="text-center">
   <p><a class="btn btn-primary btn-large" href="https://attend.seagl.org/#/register?hs=ephemeral">Get my account</a></p>